Search Engine Optimization in 2022

 When developing a brand personality, take stock of your competition.
 A good way to build a successful brand personality is by capitalizing on what makes you different from other brands in your market.

 Let’s re-examine the brand Love Beauty and Planet.
 Many personal care brands exist, such as Dove, Pantene, and the like.
 Additionally, other natural and cruelty-free products exist, but at a higher price.
 However, the brand’s target audience will trust it more because of its commitment to vegan, cruelty-free, and environmentally conscious practices.
-Its brand personality emphasizes these qualities in a way competitors at the same price don’t.
+Its brand personality emphasizes these qualities in a way competitors at the same price points don’t.

 An effective brand personality extends to a brand’s design and behavior.
 Most people can easily identify an Apple product by its once-bitten apple logo.
 And like the logo, the design of the product is simple, clean, and sophisticated.